IDS6145-Fall2019/assignment1-jaschreck/README.md

 This can all be seen in the graphs.

+In uploaded files:
+Assignment1SimTech.py
+(Various CSV files because that was the easiest way to split up the stations.)

 ## (Part 3.2) -  Plotting 2D Random Number Generators **(15%)**

 Quasi is less random and more symmetrical.
 The colorful charts are the pseudo random generated and the blue charts are quasi random generated.

+In uploaded files:
+Assignment1SimTech.py

 ## (Part 3.3) -  Plotting 1D Random Distributions **(15%)**

 The quasi histograms look the most similar to the uniform histograms, but they are a little more symmetrical since quasi number generators are never truly random.

+In uploaded files:
+Assignment1SimTech.py